Code-Institute-Submissions/David-Gyavi-E-commerce_Blog/README.md

 #### Fonts
 In order to find appropriate fonts for my website, I have visited [Google Fonts](https://fonts.google.com "Google Fonts") to explore the various options.
-For the titles and subtitles, I have used the font [Play](https://fonts.google.com/specimen/Roboto "Roboto") and for the main text I have used [Cormorant Garamond](https://fonts.google.com/specimen/Roboto "Roboto").
+For the titles and subtitles, I have used the font [Play](https://fonts.google.com/specimen/Roboto "Roboto") and for the main text I have used [Roboto](https://fonts.google.com/specimen/Roboto "Roboto").

 <a></a>